Surfing-Chef/themes/amadeus-child/readme.txt

 :: WP
 - Checked tagline punctuation
-- Added custom fields to front page - Quote and Author
+- Added custom fields to front page - Quote and Author ?
+Add content to front page - Recent Posts, Feeds, Pinterest, Contact ??
+Use html and plugins on "Front Page" page and create text file for transfer to other local site

 :: GITHUB
 - Created Amadeus-Child Branch
 -- Simplified Directory

 :: SCRIPT
 - checked link to google fonts - removed link to 'Passion One'